prince-waqas/UMLC-2020-Camp/README.md

 # UMLC-2020-Camp
+Topic: IoT-Blockchain Enabled Optimized Provenance System for Food Industry

-Partially,  the works were done in UMLC2020 camp supported by
+Partially,  the works were done in UMLC2020 camp supported by Jeju National University and JDC.